pyunity/pyunity/README.md

 ## Version 0.3.1 (in development)
 PyUnity is a Python implementation of the
-Unity Engine, written in C++.
+Unity Engine, it's written in C++.
 This is just a fun project and many features have been taken out to make it as easy as possible to create a scene and run it.

 ### Installing
-To install PyUnity, use pip:
+To install PyUnity for Windows, use pip:

     > pip install pyunity

+To install PyUnity for Linux Distributions based On Ubuntu or Debian, use:

+    > pip3 install pyunity

+Lastly for people using Linux Distributions based on Arch, use:

+    > pip install pyunity

 Its dependencies are just OpenGL, Pygame and
 GLFW.

+To install PyGame on Linux use the same commands but switch `pip` with `pip3` and vice-versa according to your Distribution also add `pygame` instead of `pyunity`.

 Alternatively, you can clone the repository
 `here <https://github.com/rayzchen/pyunity>`_.